sth/sqxx/README.md

     sqxx::connection conn("/path/to/dbfile");

-Alternatively, you can also use the detault constructor to create the object and then later open a database with the `open()` method:
+Alternatively, you can also use the default constructor to create the object and then later open a database with the `open()` method:

     sqxx::connection conn;